LarytheLord/Civilization-in-Space-Nasa-Space-App-Challenge/README.md

 ## 🤝 Contributing

-This project was developed for SIH 2025.
+This project was developed for NASA Space Apps Challenge 2025.
 For improvements:

 1. Fork the repository
 2. Create feature branch